zunyueseattle/cs362-project/README.md

 # cs362-project

+the most part of this code is reference by https://github.com/janmilosh/farkle-javascript

 this project is farkle game.
 This game should let two user play.
 The player one should first roll dices.